 Maintain all markings throughout the duration of the project.
-Replace missing or damaged stripes or tape within 24 hours.
-Remove all markings placed in error or markings that do not conform to the traffic scheme in use within 24 hours.
-Liquidated damages will be assessed according to 112.03.15.A for any failure to address any striping issue within the times specified above unless a greater damage is specified elsewhere in the contract.
+Replace missing or damaged stripes or tape within 3 days.
+Remove all markings placed in error or markings that do not conform to the traffic scheme in use.

 112.03.12 Project Traffic Coordinator (PTC).
 Designate an employee to be the project PTC.
 Ensure that the PTC inspects the project traffic control scheme at a minimum of once per shift; reports all incidents within the work zone to the Engineer; and performs all other traffic control duties the Contract specifies.
 Furnish the name, and telephone number of the PTC, where he can be reached at all times.
 Furnish this information to the Engineer.
 The required qualifications of the PTC are dependent on the classification of the Project.
 Consider the project unclassified unless it is designated as Significant in the proposal.